winget-run/api/README.md

 ## Acknowledgments

 - My beloved coffee machine for making glorious coffee in the morning (and night) and keeping me awake during these 12 hour programming sessions as we rushed to get this released.
+- Certain things mentioned in our docs' introduction section and certain other things that I was not allowed to leave in but kept in source control anyway to amuse anyone who comes across it.

 ## License